Extended-reality-Lab/Immersive-Animal-Anatomy/README.md

+**General:**
+Textbook diagrams are insufficient for deliberate studying, and modern anatomical models are expensive and delicate!
+Cadavers are the best way to study anatomy but can be quite impractical to source on a regular basis, and aren’t suited towards a large lecture environment.
+To help Veterinary students learn anatomy we have created a program that allows for immersive, collaborative studying in a VR environment.

 **Contact:**
 If you require any assistance beyond the documentation provided, please feel free to reach out to the developers or administrator of the project.